 It was not my first time ramping up in a large and culturally distinctive organisation.
 Before signing the dotted line with Amazon, I spent twelve years in various Fortune 500 companies in multiple Sales and Marketing roles.
 Every career move served a new learning curve – very steep and painful at first but progressively less taxing as time went by.

 To say that Amazon was different was to say nothing.
-While the functional subject matter was still familiar to me (that's why Amazon hired me), everything else was new.
+While the functional subject matter was still familiar to me (that’s why Amazon hired me), everything else was new.
 First, I had to re-learn how to build effective relationships in an environment where reporting lines are either blurry or meaningless.
-Second, I needed to take my business analysis game to a level that I did not know existed.
+Second, I needed to take my business analysis game to a level I did not know existed.
 Finally, I had to figure out how to credibly lead a team that was, in some areas, more qualified than me.
-In a nutshell, it felt like I started my first-ever job.
+In a nutshell, it felt like I had started my first-ever job.
 Only this time, I did not have years to learn.

 What powered me through these six turbulent months was my desire to transition into the world of technology, whatever it took me.
-I kept my expectations low and ploughed along despite waves of stress and setbacks.
+I kept my expectations low and ploughed despite waves of stress and setbacks.
 I spent my commute time learning new skills and going through training.
 I meditated during lunch breaks.
 I exercised vigorously to keep my mind at its sharpest.
 Most importantly, I kept my professional ego in check and approached this time with humility and respect for this fantastic organisation and its people.

 I found nine skills and focus areas essential to survive my first six months at Amazon.
 I will cover the first five in this article and follow up with the rest in Part II.